redcurry/LearningUnity/README.md

   like a property of the Skybox (which is a Material, not a GameObject), write a script that controls it and animate the script's property.

-* Add animatior to Timeline:
+* Add animator to Timeline:
   * Click + in Timeline and choose Animation Track
   * Drag object w/ animation to Animator slot
   * Select Create Animator